Chunky, Mississippi

 Chunky is a town in Newton County, Mississippi, United States.
 The population was 344 at the 2000 census.

 History

-The town has roots as a Choctaw village named Chanki Chitto, which was named after the Choctaw game Tchungkee, a game played with spears and polished stones.
+The town has roots as a Choctaw village named Chanki Chitto, which was named after the Choctaw game Tchungkee, a stickball game played with spears and polished stones.
 In 1811, the native American leader Tecumseh visited the village as he was building a confederacy of native American tribes.
 In 1848, the town of Chunkyville was established on the location.
 In 1861, upon news that a railway was to be built in the vicinity, Chunkyville was moved to its present location and was incorporated that year.

 In 1863 a train carrying injured confederate veterans on the Southern Railroad crashed in Chunky.
 In 1864, a force commanded by William T. Sherman attacked two brigades of Confederate troops commanded by Stephen D. Lee and captured the Chunky railway station.

+On June 16, 1911, a black man, William Bradford was lynched in Chunky.
+He was hanged by a mob after being accused of attempting to murder two white farmers.

 Geography

 Chunky is located along the Chunky River.
 According to the United States Census Bureau, the town has a total area of 0.8 sqmi, all land.
 Chunky is located 10 mi west of Meridian.
 U.S. 80 passes through the town.